david-vanderhaar/blog/_posts/2018-09-23-render-props-are-hard.md

 }
 ```

-Our goal will be to dynamically add a Name component that displays our name based on some variable we pass in.
+Our goal will be to dynamically add a `<Name />` component that displays our name based on some variable we pass in.

 Next we write our simple Name component:
 ```